 It’s not just how much sunlight Florida homes get that needs to be considered when installing a roof.
 Florida is ranked number two in the nation for lightning strikes per square mile.
 According to the NOAA’s National Severe Storms Laboratory, Florida averages one strike every two minutes during a thunderstorm.
 That’s a significant risk of having your home struck by lightning.

 Metal roofs and copper tile roofing are excellent options for homes exposed to significant lightning strikes.
 The materials have also been tested in hurricane zones to ensure they can withstand heavy winds and rain.
 Metal roofs are also great because they are fire-resistant, which can save your property if your roof is struck by lightning.
+The recent harsh weather brought on by natural disasters has actually led to numerous insurance firms reducing their coverage.
+See our post, Why Are Roofs Different in Florida, if you’re interested in learning more about How Does the Florida Climate Impact Roofs.

 Contact R&K Roofing to Discuss Your Options with an Expert Daytona Beach Roofer